 Universal Hall Promotions

-Universal Hall Promotions is a Social Enterprise company promoting events mostly at the Universal Hall venue in the Findhorn Community’s Park site in Moray – about three quarters of a mile before Findhorn Village proper.
+Universal Hall Promotions is a Social Enterprise company promoting events at the Universal Hall venue in the Park Ecovillage, Findhorn, in Moray.
 The Universal Hall building is owned by the Findhorn Foundation but Universal Hall Promotions is an entirely independent company, funded by Creative Scotland to promote artistic events of high quality to the local community.
-It has a trading agreement with the Findhorn Foundation and rents the Universal Hall theatre on a regular basis with its office located in that building

 Universal Hall Promotions hosts a variety of events and performances throughout the year including concerts of all kinds: contemporary music, Scottish traditional music, classical evenings with the Scottish Chamber Orchestra and Scottish Opera, dramatic performances from many touring theatre companies and a range of comedy, dance, film and children’s entertainment.

 Tickets are usually online.
 Concession prices are for seniors (over 60’s), registered students, registered unemployed, disabled and their carers, and Phoenix co-workers.
 Usually there is a third price for U16’s.

 Flexible facilties at the Universal Hall also make it an efficient and attractive venue for conference and workshop events.
 If you are interested in renting the venue then please contact us.